2026 Sugar Bowl

-The 2026 Sugar Bowl is a college football bowl game that is scheduled to be played on January 1, 2026, at Caesars Superdome in New Orleans.
-The 92nd annual Sugar Bowl game will be one of the playoff quarterfinals and will feature two of the playoff teams.
-The game is scheduled to begin at 8:00 p.m.
-EST. The Sugar Bowl will be one of the 2025–26 bowl games concluding the 2025 FBS football season and the winner will advance to the college football playoff semifinals.
+The 2026 Sugar Bowl was a college football bowl game played on January 1, 2026, at Caesars Superdome in New Orleans.
+The 92nd annual Sugar Bowl was one of the College Football Playoff (CFP) quarterfinals.
+The game began at approximately 8:00 p.m.
+EST and was broadcast on ESPN.
+It was one of the 2025–26 bowl games concluding the 2025 FBS football season, with the winner advancing to the CFP semifinals.
+Sponsored by the Allstate insurance company, the game was officially known as the Allstate Sugar Bowl.